oo12/setPlaceholders/README.md

 -----

 * It's fine to add white space around ||, ==, and !! for legibility.
 It'll get trimmed off.
-* If you&rsquo;re using get or post in &fields, you&rsquo;ll want to call setPlaceholders uncached.
+* If you&rsquo;re using get or post in &amp;fields, you&rsquo;ll want to call setPlaceholders uncached.
 And since these variables can contain anything–including various hack attempts–be sure to validate and sanitize them properly before passing them on as input to something else, especially a SQL query.